God, the Father (Dionysus) sprinkles seed

 It’s no secret that the human race is on the verge of annihilation from any one or more of a litany of cataclysmic events, and that our only hope is to come to our collective senses, recognize our one true common bond, and devote ourselves to the common good.

-The argument for theatre as the wholly human art that has the power to save the world appears in Plays on Stage.
+The argument that theatre has the power to save the world appears in The Wholly Human Art.
 Essentially, it examines all the countless ways we human beings pass our time and finds that only theatre, “holds the mirror up to nature,” as the saying goes.
-It’s people, always, in the flesh, using every aspect of themselves to engage our collective imagination and show us who we are, and why, and what we have in common.
+It’s always people, in the flesh, using every aspect of themselves to engage our collective imagination and show us who we are, and why, and what we have in common.

-Essentially, it Comparing it to all the other options, When people everywhere see plays as often as they go to church (or movies, concerts, ball games, parties, bars), the world will be a better place to live.
+Our theory is that as we read, we wonder what it’s like to see and hear, and start attending live performances.
+As more of us read, more fannies fill the seats, quality improves, and over time the (dying) lively art resuscitates, revives, and thrives.
+When people everywhere see plays as often as they go to church (or movies, concerts, ball games, parties, bars), the world will be a better place to live.

 CR/I sees Cold Reads as the best first step in avoiding our impending doom.